spinnaker/kleat/docs/docs.md

 <a name="proto.artifact.GitRepoAccount"></a>

 ### GitRepoAccount
 Configuration for a Git repo artifact account.
-An account maps to a credential that is able to authenticate against a Git repository hosted by a Git hosting service.
-Either `username` and `password`, `usernamePasswordFile`, `token`, `tokenFile`, or `sshPrivateKeyFilePath` and `sshPrivateKeyPassphrase` must be set.
+An account configured here maps to a credential that can authenticate against a Git repository hosted by a Git hosting service.

+For authentication, set one of the following:
+* `username` and `password`
+* `usernamePasswordFile`
+* `token`
+* `tokenFile`
+* `sshPrivateKeyFilePath` and `sshPrivateKeyPassphrase`

 | Field | Type | Label | Description |